BPMN diagrams are graphs, which means that they consist of two basic types of elements: nodes and connections.

-Most of BPMN connections are directed, which means that they represent a type of flow.
+Most BPMN connections are directed, which means that they represent a type of flow.
 Graphically, a flow is represented with an arrow between elements in a process, collaboration, or choreography.

-Sequence flow is the most common BPMN flow.
+A ‘sequence flow’ is the most common BPMN flow.
 It is represented with a solid arrow and is used to show the order in which activities are performed in a process.
 Each sequence flow has only one source and only one target.
 A sequence flow can cross the boundaries between lanes of a pool but cannot cross the boundaries of a pool (Figure 1).

 The simplest example of an uncontrolled flow is a single sequence flow connecting two activities.
-More commonly, an uncontrolled flow applies to multiple sequence flows that converge to (uncontrolled merge) or diverge from (uncontrolled split) an Activity (Figure 3).
+More commonly, an uncontrolled flow applies to multiple sequence flows that converge to (uncontrolled merge) or diverge from (uncontrolled split) an activity (Figure 3).

-Controlled flows are the opposite of Uncontrolled Flows.
-They are flows that proceed from one flow object to another, via a sequence flow link, but are subject to either conditions (red arrows in Figure 4) or dependencies from other flows as defined by a Gateway (green arrows).
+Controlled flows are the opposite of uncontrolled flows.
+They are flows that proceed from one flow object to another via a sequence flow link but are subject to either conditions (red arrows in Figure 4) or dependencies from other flows as defined by a gateway (green arrows).

 A conditional flow is a subset of a controlled flow.
 It is a sequence flow with a condition expression that is evaluated at runtime to determine whether or not the sequence flow will be used.